lzwjava/lzwjava.github.io/_drafts/2025-07-30-manual-ai-agents-en.md

 If they are very useful, big companies will adopt them just like AI Chatbots.
 Otherwise, they can't compete with other companies that have adopted, not just other big , but that other small startup.
 Because AI is so powerful now.
 A startup with tens of employees may beat those with 1000 employees.

+Working as manual AI agents is sometimes unavoidable.
+The job has other benifits besides lackign advanced AI technology.
+It is not easy to find good jobs too.
+So in this case, it happen to give our space to use our traditional wisdom to use max use of AI chatbots.